 - Terminate other active programs (recommended).

 If any other instances of R&S ELEKTRA are active, be sure to terminate them.

-- In your browser, navigate to www.rohde-schwarz.com/product/elektra > Software.
+- 2. In your browser, navigate to www.rohde-schwarz.com/software/elektra.

 - 3. Download the R&S ELEKTRA setup file.

 - 4. Navigate to your download directory.

 - 5. Right-click ELEKTRASetup Vx.xx.exe

-- Select "Run as administrator".
+- 6. Select "Run as administrator".